 As part of the broader market reforms, AEMO has led a review of the FOS for the SWIS.
 The outcome is that the WEM FOS now appears in the WEM Rules.
-The WEM FOS applies for the intact SWIS and islands, excluding stand-alone power systems, embedded systems (not owned by Western Power) and disconnected microgrids.5
+The WEM FOS applies for the intact SWIS and islands, excluding embedded systems (not owned by Western Power).8

-5 Energy Transformation Taskforce, Revising Operating Standards in the SWIS: Information Paper, November 2019, p.
+8 Energy Transformation Taskforce, Revising Operating Standards in the SWIS: Information Paper, November 2019, p.
 10.